GyGaByyyTe/next.level.food/__tests__/README.md

 ## Test Coverage

-The project includes tests for the following components and pages:
+The project includes tests for the following components, pages, and library functions:

 ### Components
 - **NavLink**: Tests for correct rendering and active state based on the current path